Lactobacillus plantarum

 What is the recommended dosage of Lactobacillus plantarum?

-The clinically studied dose for Lactobacillus plantarum is 10–50 billion CFU/day; 299v strain typically 20 billion CFU/day; weight management studies use 5–20 billion CFU/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 10–50 billion CFU/day; 299v strain typically 20 billion CFU/day; weight management studies use 5–20 billion CFU/day Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well-tolerated with GRAS status Mild gas, bloating, or changes in bowel habits during the first 1–2 weeks Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Lactobacillus plantarum is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated with GRAS status Mild gas, bloating, or changes in bowel habits during the first 1–2 weeks It may also interact with some medications.
+Lactobacillus plantarum is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antibiotics — separate by 2+ hours Statins — synergistic cholesterol-lowering effect; monitor for additive LDL reduction Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antibiotics — separate by 2+ hours Statins — synergistic cholesterol-lowering effect; monitor for additive LDL reduction If you take prescription medication, check with a pharmacist or doctor before using it.